WojciechMatuszewski/programming-notes/general/wisdom.md

 **First of all, there are NO "dumb" managers or engineers, just like there are no dumb questions**.

-So, let us say you want to extract some knowledge from other team or peers.
+So, let us say you want to extract some knowledge from another team or peers.
 It might be how the project is doing in terms of a deadline, or it might be something else.
 Either way, the **objective is to extract information without making the other party feel rushed or under pressure** more than they already are.

 To do that, you can leverage the fact that humans **like to feel like experts by explaining something to others**.